 - Short Delivery.
 Also, the supplier only shipped 85 cases, 15 cases short.

-Calculations of Late Penalty.
-So in this case the delivery terms had an OTIF metric of > 90% with a 3% penalty if not met.
+- Walmart Late Penalty Calculations.
+So in this case the delivery terms had an OTIF metric of > 90% and a 3% penalty if not met.
 As a result, the buyer (Walmart) would fine the supplier as follows:

-- 3% cost of goods for the 85 cases that arrived late (penalty for not on-time)
+- Penalty for Not On-Time: 3% cost of goods for the 85 cases that arrived late.

-- 3% cost of goods for the 15 cases that did not ship (penalty for not in-full)
+- Penalty for Not In-Full: 3% cost of goods for the 15 cases that did not ship.

 3. How Best to Use Supply Chain Data To Implement the On-Time, In-Full Metric.

 Getting OTIF right starts with good data.
-First, you’ll need to track the following: suppliers’ delivery times, the promised data, and shipment is complete (In-Full) based on your purchase order (PO) delivery requirements.
-Indeed, modern tracking systems have the capability to tell you where your supply chain is falling short.
-Better yet, when you share this data with your partners – from suppliers to carriers – everyone can work together to fix problems faster.
-In the next section, we’ll look at how to prioritize OTIF goals for your particular business and how best to measure based on your goals.
+First, you’ll need to track the following: suppliers’ delivery times, the promised date, and that the shipments are complete (In-Full) based on your purchase order (PO) delivery requirements.
+Without a doubt, modern tracking systems have the data to tell businesses where their supply chain is falling short.
+Moreover, if this data is shared with your supply chain partners – from suppliers to carriers – everyone can work together to fix problems faster.
+Below, I’ll share with you tips on how you can best prioritize OTIF goals for your particular business and how best to measure this metric based on your particular service performance goals.

 a.
 First, Identify Your Primary Objective For Using the OTIF Metric.